-Planning what you are going to talk about and when, in advance, is beneficial but posting them one by one can be murder.
-But don’t fret, there are several apps that can help you auto syndicated or schedule your posts.
+Planning what you’re going to talk about in advance is beneficial, but posting them one by one can be murder.
+But don’t fret, there are several apps that can help you auto-syndicated or schedule your posts.

-HootSuite even allows you (for a monthly fee of $19/month) to upload posts in batches via Excel and you can do this across multiple platforms.
+HootSuite even allows you (for a monthly fee of $29/month) to upload posts in batches via Excel and you can do this across multiple platforms.

-If you’re into Pinterest you may want to consider using a separate app for them.
+If Pinterest plays a big role in your social strategy, you may want to consider using a separate app for them.
 Not all automated software options include Pinterest, but two popular scheduling apps for Pinterest are Viraltag and Pin4Ever.
 I wrote a previous post about Pinterest for Small Business here.

 Choose Your Platforms Wisely

 By the way, you don’t have to be on every platform, choose the platforms that work best with your marketing and communication style.
 For example if you’re looking for business pros you may want to consider LinkedIn over Tumblr which tends to be much more casual and social.